scaleflex/js-carousel/README.md

 `js-carousel` by Scaleflex does not bundle in more features than you'll ever use, it focuses on doing one thing exceptionally well: delivering a fast, responsive, and ultra-smooth image slider & zoomer experience with minimal setup.
 It’s the smart choice for frontend engineers who value UX as much as DX.
 Simple to integrate, easy to customize, and built for scale.

+To see the Carousel plugin in action, please check out the [Demo page](https://scaleflex.cloudimg.io/v7/plugins/js-carousel/carousel-demo.html).

 # JS Carousel Options

 ## Setup and Build Instructions